What is a Greedy Algorithm? Method, Types, and Examples

 Proof of correctness

-We must demonstrate that a greedy algorithm meets the greedy choice property and the optimal substructure property in order to establish its correctness.
+We must demonstrate that a greedy algorithm meets the greedy choice property and the optimal substructure property to establish its correctness.

 Time complexity analysis